 A study of selected postcolonial literary and critical texts from Australia, Canada and New Zealand.

-Focusing on fiction from Australia, Canada and New Zealand from the 1980s to the present time, this paper examines how novels engage these concerns from the perspectives of individuals and/or within family relations, how subjectivities and collectivities are shaped in response to such experiences and challenges, how identities are negotiated through memory and memorials, through place and displacement, and how arts and artists can offer transformative interventions towards more personally and culturally enabling social visions.
-We will explore how the novels reach beyond the limits of (Western) literary realism to be able to encompass 'other' perspectives and 'other' worlds, and we will read critical and theoretical essays that help us situate the politics and aesthetics of the novels' cultural interventions.
+Focusing on fiction from Australia, Canada and New Zealand from the 1980s to the present, this paper examines how subjectivities and collectivities are shaped in response to contemporary experiences and challenges, how identities are negotiated through place and displacement, memory and memorials, and how arts and artists can offer transformative interventions towards more personally and culturally enabling social visions.
+We explore how the novels reach beyond the limits of (Western) literary realism to encompass 'other' perspectives and 'other' worlds, and we read critical and theoretical essays that help us situate the politics and aesthetics of the novels' cultural interventions.

 |Paper title||A Topic in Postcolonial Literatures|